sheridancook/ps-ca-test-kit/README.md

-# Inferno IPS Test Kit
+# Inferno PS-CA Test Kit

-The Inferno International Patient Summary Test Kit provides an executable set of tests for the [International Patient Summary (IPS) Implementation Guide](https://build.fhir.org/ig/HL7/fhir-ips/).
-This test kit is designed and maintained by the Inferno team to support the development of the IPS IG and improve the core Inferno Framework.
+The Inferno Pan-Canadian Patient Summary Test Kit provides an executable set of tests for the [Pan-Canadian Patient Summary (PS-CA) Implementation Guide](https://simplifier.net/guide/ps-ca?version=current).
+This test kit is designed and maintained by the Infoway to support the development of the PS-CA IG.

-This test kit includes a web interface to run a configured local [HL7® FHIR® validator](https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Validator) service to validate instances of FHIR resources to the IPS profiles, as well as a preliminary test suite.
+This test kit includes a web interface to run a configured local [HL7® FHIR® validator](https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Validator) service to validate instances of FHIR resources to the PS-CA profiles, as well as a preliminary test suite.

 ## Instructions